PrintToPeer/RintCore/README.md

 Copyright (C) 2013  Kaz Walker

-The PrinterDriver class is based on printcore.py by Kliment Yanev and various contributors.
+The Diver modules are based on printcore.py by Kliment Yanev and various contributors.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as